Funeral Costs Calculator

 Funeral and Burial Costs

-According to the Federal Trade Commission, a casket alone could cost anywhere between $2,000 and $10,000.1 For this reason, many seniors acquire a life insurance policy that provides funds for immediate expenses like funerals.
+According to the Federal Trade Commission, a casket alone could cost anywhere between $2,000 and $10,000.1 Because these costs have risen steadily over the last few years, many seniors acquire a life insurance policy that provides funds for immediate expenses like funerals.

 While our calculator can do the math on your behalf, you’ll likely need to do some of your own research beforehand.
 This is because the cost of different funeral services and burials can vary based on your location and provider.
 A funeral in New York, for example, might be more expensive than a funeral in Mississippi.
 Try to call funeral homes in your area to get an estimate or rundown of the cost of different services.
 Then, use our calculator below.